 7. Oyster Shack Bigbury

-You can’t come to South Devon without sampling the seafood available, but with so many dining options it can be hard to know where to start.
+Visiting Salcombe and South Devon is not complete without sampling the seafood available, but with so many dining options it can be hard to know where to start.
 If you’re looking for atmosphere, we recommend the Oyster Shack in Bigbury.
 The bright blue hut started out as an actual oyster farm – people used to bring a bottle of wine, pitch up their deckchairs and shuck their own oysters!
 Nowadays the shack is a little more established, with indoor and al fresco dining available.
 It also serves more than just oysters and welcomes children and furry friends.

 8. Hunts Cider Farm